coders-school/templates/module1/06-overload-resolution.md

 * <!-- .element: class="fragment fade-in" --> ADL (Argument Dependent Lookup)
 * <!-- .element: class="fragment fade-in" --> Template Argument Deduction -> implicit specializations are generated

-If name lookup produce more than one candidate function, the overload resolution is performed to select the function that will actually be called.
+If name lookup produces more than one candidate function, the overload resolution is performed to select the function that will be called.
 <!-- .element: class="fragment fade-in" -->

 ___